 The Nomination Committee carries out annual assessment of each Director's contribution to the Company and recommends the Directors who will be subject to re-election at the next AGM, to the Board and shareholders for approval.
-The Nomination Committee had recommended Datuk Dr Ng Bee Ken, Mr Yaw Chun Soon and Mr Chan Tet Eu to retire by rotation at the forthcoming 96th AGM of the Company pursuant to the Constitution of the Company and being eligible, have offered themselves for re-election.
+The Board and Nomination Committee were satisfied with their performance evaluation base on their meetings' attendance, active participation and positive contribution during deliberations or discussions at Board meetings, competency, capability and understanding of their roles and responsibilities.
+Hence, the Nomination Committee had recommended Tan Sri Dato' (Dr) Ir Chan Ah Chye @ Chan Chong Yoon and Ms Chua Kim Lan to retire by rotation at the forthcoming 97th AGM of the Company pursuant to the Constitution of the Company and being eligible, have offered themselves for re-election.